gzachariadis/Python.Challenges/README.md

 ##### Objective

-Complete the function that accepts a string parameter, reverses each word in the string and return the string with every word reversed.
+- Write a Function that accepts a string parameter, reverses each word in the string and return the string with every word reversed.

 ##### Constraints

-- All spaces in the string should be retained.
+- All spaces in the given string should be retained.

 ##### Optimal Solution